After 20 years, Washington tribe hopes to hunt whales again

 SEATTLE (AP) — Patrick DePoe was in high school the last time his Native American tribe in Washington state was allowed to hunt whales.
 He was on a canoe that greeted the crew towing in the body of a gray whale.
 His shop class worked to clean the bones and reassemble the skeleton, which hangs in a tribal museum.

 The tribe’s plans have been tied up in legal fights and layers of scientific review.
 The next step is a weeklong administrative hearing that began Thursday in Seattle.
-Whatever the result, it’s likely to be stuck in further court challenges, as animal rights activists have vowed to block the practice they call unnecessary and barbaric.
+Whatever the result, it’s likely to be stuck in further court challenges, with animal rights activists vowing to block the practice they call unnecessary and barbaric.

 “It shouldn’t have taken 20 years to be where we’re at now,” said DePoe, a tribal council member.
 “People ask how it makes me feel.
 I want to ask, ‘How does it make you feel that this is the process we’re having to go through to exercise a right that’s already been agreed upon?’
 It’s a treaty right.
 It’s settled law.”